Speech scroll: European

 During the 14th century, quotations in banderoles increasingly allowed artists to include more complex ideas in their works, though for the moment usually in Latin, thus greatly restricting the audience that could follow them.
+In this context, medieval donor illustrations are of particular importance, as they recorded the names of the patrons as painted text and thus supplemented the purely pictorial information with readable content for the already literate urban mercantile elite.

 European speech scrolls usually contain the spoken words, much like a modern-day speech balloon.
 The majority of these are in religious works and contain Biblical quotations from the figure depicted – Old Testament prophets for example, were often shown with an appropriate quotation from their work.
 Because the words are usually religious in nature, the speech scroll is often written in Latin even when appearing in woodcut illustrations for books written in the vernacular.
 This would also enable the illustration to be used in editions in other languages.

 European speech scrolls may at times be seen in secular works as well and may also contain the name of a person to identify them.
 On carved figures the words would usually be painted on the scroll and have since worn away.
 In some Late Gothic and Renaissance works, and in architectural decoration, very elaborate empty banderoles seem to be for decorative purposes only.
-European speech scroll fell out of favor largely due to an increasing interest in realism in painting; the halo had a similar decline.
+The European speech scroll fell out of favor largely due to an increasing interest in realism in painting; the halo had a similar decline.